joyoshish/joyoshish.github.io/_posts/2022-02-07-mathforml-linalg5.md

-## The Need for Vector Spaces and Transformations

 When we work with machine learning and data science, we often deal with data in various forms, such as images, text, or numerical tables.
 The real challenge is to represent and manipulate this data efficiently.
 This is where the concept of vector spaces and transformations comes into play.
 In simple terms, vector spaces allow us to represent data, and transformations help us modify or map this data to different representations.

 In machine learning, data is typically represented as vectors in a vector space, and various algorithms manipulate these vectors to extract features, perform operations, or make predictions.
 Linear transformations help us understand how the data changes when we move it between different coordinate systems.
 Affine transformations go a step further by adding translations, which are particularly useful in fields like computer vision, where we often deal with translations and rotations of images.